stevekerrison/tool_swallow_manycore/README.rst

 An SGB file starts with a magic number 0x5b followed by a version byte of 0.
 The next field "reset" is an 8-bit field, which is set to 1 if the grid should be reset prior to loading images (which is usually the case).
-"cores" is a 16-bit field expressing the number of cores present in the SGB file.
+"cores" is a 16-bit field expressing the number of cores used in the system, *including holes* (nodes with no image).
 "PLL" is an 8-bit field which states how many PLL settings follow (this is currently always 0 as the format for PLL settings is not described yet).